Brentwood, Los Angeles: Very High Fire Hazard Severity Zone designation

 The State Cal-Fire Authority officially designated Brentwood, from Mulholland down to Sunset Boulevard, a Very High Fire Hazard Severity Zone, due to the long, uninterrupted border of urban-wildlife interface in the hillsides that has resulted in multiple fires over many years, destroying entire neighborhoods and requiring numerous evacuations.
 For this reason, the Brentwood community has been strongly in favor of halting all further development in the hillside and canyon areas.

 On November 6, 1961, a construction crew working in Sherman Oaks in the San Fernando Valley north of Brentwood on the far side of the Santa Monica Mountains noticed smoke and flames in a nearby pile of rubbish.
 Within minutes, Santa Ana winds gusting up to 60 mi/h sent burning brush aloft and over the ridge into Brentwood.

 More than 300 police officers helped evacuate 3,500 residents during the 12-hour fire, and some 2,500 firefighters battled the blaze, pumping water from neighborhood swimming pools to douse flames.
 Pockets of the fire smoldered for several days.
 Even as firefighters battled what was to become a Bel Air disaster, another fire erupted in Santa Ynez Canyon to the west.
 That blaze was contained the next day after consuming nearly 10000 acre and nine structures and burning to within a mile of Bel Air and Brentwood.
 The fires were the fifth-worst conflagration in the nation's history at the time, burning 16090 acre, destroying 484 homes and 190 other structures and causing an estimated $30 million in damage.

 O. J. Simpson murder case

 Brentwood was the site of the 1994 stabbing deaths of Nicole Brown Simpson and Ronald Goldman, outside Nicole Brown Simpson's Bundy Drive townhouse.
 Nicole's ex-husband, football player and actor O. J. Simpson, was acquitted of the murders, but was later found liable for the deaths in a civil trial.
-O. J. Simpson's Brentwood home was subsequently sold.
+O. J. Simpson's Brentwood home on North Rockingham Avenue was subsequently sold.
 The new owners demolished Simpson's home and built a new residence.